lkachury/School_District_Analysis/README.md

 #### School District Summary After:
 ![ds2](https://user-images.githubusercontent.com/108038989/181275547-ef4cea38-a8a2-413f-ba44-5ea0c2a2f78f.png)

-After replacing the scores, the average math score droped by 0.1, the average reading score was unchanged, percent passing math decreased by 0.2%, percent passing reading decresead by 0.1%, and overall passing percentage decresed by 0.3%.
+After replacing the scores, the average math score droped by 0.1 points, the average reading score was unchanged, percent passing math rate decreased by 0.2%, percent passing reading rate decresead by 0.1%, and overall passing percentage rate decresed by 0.3%.

 ### 2. How is the school summary affected?